OWASP/www-chapter-jalpaiguri-government-engineering-college/tab_pastevents.md

 ---

 # Past Events
-All the past event conents, slides and recordings are accessible here.
+All the past event contents, slides and recordings are accessible here.